Eysus/hdownloader-firefox/README.md

 # HDownloader - A Firefox Extension

-Let you download from the list page of your favorite hentai site (Yeah, for now it's only one.)
+Give you a quicker access to the download button of your favorite JAV and Hentai !

 ## Description